WardPearce/OBRequests/source/index.rst

 Welcome to OBRequests's documentation!
 ======================================
-OBRequests is a modern typed requests library for Python 3.
-It aims to eliminate common boilerplate code with creating API wrappers and make supporting async & sync python together easy!
+OBRequests is a modern typed requests library for Python 3 built on-top of HTTPX.
+It aims to eliminate common boilerplate code when creating API wrappers and makes supporting async & sync python together easy!

 Installation
 ------------